saralozano21/Project_Surgery_Robotics/Documentation/LabSession1&2_SurgeryFirstPrototype_Performances.md

 ### The objective of this laboratory session will be:
 - Develop a simpler prototype of DaVinci system in our Biorobotic's Lab facilities
-- Identify the main needed sensors and actuators needed
+- Identify the main sensors and actuators needed
 - Start with a simple Surgery robotic maneobrability GUI interface
 - Identify limitation performances and find useful solutions
 - Implement your own improved surgical robotic system